#BlackNovember: Movement For Black Lives To Host Virtual Black National Convention This Weekend

 “We will celebrate our collective struggle, determination and our collective genius that has led us to this moment where we can create this current black agenda,” said organizer Rukia Lumumba of the People’s Advocacy Institute .

 The Black National Convention will be live-streamed Aug.
 28 at http://www.blacknovember.org.
+Tune in and get informed.

 Comments